freenas/freenas-docs/userguide/sharing.rst

 Configuring Unauthenticated Access
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CIFS supports guest logins, meaning that users can access the CIFS
+SMB supports guest logins, meaning that users can access the SMB
 share without needing to provide a username or password.
 This type of
 share is convenient as it is easy to configure, easy to access, and
 does not require any users to be configured on the %brand% system.